elvis-onobo/heroku-laravel-deployment/readme.md

  Once again, I hope this helps you.

- ## How Do I Thank You?
+ ## Want To Thank Me?
- A Github star will be fine.
+ A Github star will be perfect.
 Cheers!